-Note: In this document "processor" and "Pentium 4 processor" refer to the Intel Pentium 4 processor in the 478-pin package.

-Note: The guidelines recommended in this document are based on experience and simulation work completed by Intel while developing systems with Pentium 4 processor in the 478-pin package and the 845GE/845PE chipset.
+- Note: In this document "processor" and "Intel[®] Pentium[®] 4 processor" refer to the Intel[®] Pentium[®] 4 Processor in the 478-pin package. - Note: The guidelines recommended in this document are based on experience and simulation work completed by Intel while developing systems with the Intel[®] Pentium[®] 4 Processor in the 478-pin package, and 845G, 845GL, 845GV chipsets.
 This work is ongoing, and the recommendations and considerations are subject to change.

-Platform schematics can be obtained and are intended as a reference for board designers.
+Platform schematics are provided in Appendix A as a reference for board designers.
 While the schematics may cover a specific design, the core schematics remain the same for most platforms.
 The schematic set provides a reference schematic for each platform component, and common system board options.
 Additional flexibility is possible through other permutations of these options and components.